graphql-dotnet/parser/README.md

 If you don't need information about tokens locations in the source document, then use `IgnoreOptions.IgnoreCommentsAndLocations`.
 This will maximize the saving of memory allocated in the managed heap for AST.

-## 3. INodeVisitor
+## 3. ASTVisitor

-`INodeVisitor` provides API to traverse AST of the parsed GraphQL document.
+`ASTVisitor` provides API to traverse AST of the parsed GraphQL document.
-Default implementation of this interface is `DefaultNodeVisitor` that traverses all AST nodes of the provided one.
-You can inherit from it and implement your own AST processing algorithm.
+Default implementation traverses all AST nodes of the provided one.
+You can inherit from it and override desired methods to implement your own AST processing algorithm.

 For printing SDL from AST, you can use `SDLWriter<TContext>` visitor.
 This is a highly optimized visitor for asynchronous non-blocking SDL output